eosnetworkfoundation/grant-framework/applications/myproject_name.md

 This 90 second intro video will give a good overview: https://youtu.be/3BKr1uY6nZ8

-The EOS Mainnet is the only technology platform available that has the requirements needed to make TheLostDiamond race work: instant transactions to anyone in the world with no fees for the users and the option to transfer EOS-tokens to Coinbase/Binance to let the users spend the money earned by using a crypto debit card.
+The EOS Mainnet is the only technology platform available that has the requirements needed to make TheLostDiamond race work:
+- Instant transactions to anyone in the world
+- No fees for the users
+- The option to transfer EOS-tokens to Coinbase/Binance to let the users spend the money earned by using a crypto debit card.
+- The most user friendly tools (e.g. Anchor, Port, Bloks.io)

 Our team has been involved in EOS since 2018 and we want to contribute to the ecosystem's growth and teach non-tech people how blockchain technology can be used in a fun and educational way.

 ### Project Details

-We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

-- Mockups/designs of any UI components
-- Data models / API specifications of the core functionality
-- An overview of the technology stack to be used
-- Documentation of core components, protocols, architecture, etc. to be deployed
-- PoC/MVP or other relevant prior work or research on the topic
-- What your project is _not_ or will _not_ provide or implement
-  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious
+Our team has an ambitious long term commitment to make TheLostDiamond one of the most popular social platforms for outdoor activities, with millions of monthly active users.

+150 million people are hunting virtual monsters on PokémonGo.
+By utilizing EOS, we have the opportunity and advantage to replace virtual monsters with real money in a new real-world adventure game that is fun and exciting for everyone.
+This is a great way to teach non-tech people about the EOS-ecosystem and the possibilities in web3 applications.

+For people to adapt a new technology in mass, it needs to improve their lives by an order of magnitude.
+It’s not an easy task to motivate non-tech people to create an EOS-account, download and learn how to use Anchor sign-in or create a Coinbase account.
+It’s a steep learning curve.

+TheLostDiamond solves this by having a $1,000 dollar lost diamond as incentive for participating.
+Also, the concept of a treasure hunt is fun and easy to understand for everyone.

+We will take a $7 dollar monthly subscription fee to participate and the smartcontract returns 80-90% back to the Play2Earn model to fund the lost diamonds.
+A true Web3 application where everyone can create, own and monetize their content.

+We are aiming for 1 million users (0.65% market share from PokémonGo) within four years.

+TheLostDiamond will be self-sustaining at 5,000 active users per month.

+Until we reach a self-sustaining level, we need to fund the $1,000 dollar lost diamonds from sponsors, grants, investors and/or entry fees from other single-event races.

+The current value of The Lost Diamond is $440 dollars.
+The Lost Diamond race is online, if you sign in with Anchor - and if you find The Lost Diamond, you and the checkpoint creator will both get $400 dollars - instantly paid out to your EOS-account.

+Our first milestone is to prove that we can onboard participants to the MVP and obtain a 22% monthly growth rate over several months.
+Showing detailed traction is crucial for future funding from e.g. investors, sponsors, ENF and/or Pomelo.

+The first $1,000 dollar diamond will be announced in the beginning of May 2022 and will be self-funded.

 ### Ecosystem Fit